GFT Acquires Canadian IT Specialist V-NEO, Focused on the Insurance Industry

 (Logo: https://mma.prnewswire.com/media/714329/V_NEO_Logo.jpg )

-The company is expected to generate revenues of around CAD 23.5 million in the current financial year (August 1, 2017 to July 31, 2018).
-Earnings before taxes (EBT) is expected to reach approximately CAD 4.3 million.
+The company is expected to generate revenues of around EUR 15.5 million in the current financial year (1 August 2017 to 31 July 2018).
+Earnings before taxes (EBT) is expected to reach approximately EUR 2.6 million.
 The purchase price will be paid in cash and the two parties agreed not to disclose the purchase price.
 The full transfer of shares is scheduled for the end of July 2018.
-As a result of the first-time consolidation in August 2018, GFT expects additional revenues of around CAD 11 million for this financial year.
+As a result of the first-time consolidation in August 2018, GFT expects additional revenues of around EUR 7 million for this financial year.
 Due to the acquisition-related expenses, V-NEO will not make a significant contribution to GFT earnings in 2018.
-Further details will be disclosed in the Half-year Financial Report published on August 9, 2018.
+Further details will be disclosed in the Half-year Financial Report published on 9 August 2018.

 At the contract signing, Marika Lulay, CEO of GFT Technologies SE, stressed that: "The acquisition underpins our international growth strategy and medium-term forecast for 2022.
 The technological know-how and the client base of V-NEO are a perfect fit for GFT - as are its highly skilled on-site client consultants in North America and Europe, as well as the nearshore development teams in Canada."